bdurand/secret_keys/README.md

-# SecretJson
+# SecretKeys

-This ruby gem handles encrypting values in a JSON file.
+This ruby gem handles encrypting values in a JSON or YAML file.
 It is yet another solution for storing secrets in a ruby project.

 The main advantage offered by this Gem is that it stores the files in standard JSON format and it can easily store both encrypted and non-encrypted values so you can store both your secrets and other configuration all in one place.
 It requires no special setup to access the encrypted data other than needing to provide the encryption key.